rgl/terraform-aws-eks-example/README.md

 aws sts get-caller-identity
 ```

-Or, set the account credentials using an access key:
+Or, set the AWS Account credentials using an Access Key:

 ```bash
 # set the account credentials.